-There is always considerable uncertainty with the future state of El Niño during the Northern Hemisphere spring.
-The latest plume of ENSO predictions from several statistical and dynamical models shows a large spread by the peak of the Atlantic hurricane season in August-October (Figure 18).
-Most models indicate some anomalous cooling between now and the peak of the Atlantic hurricane season, however.
+There remains considerable uncertainty with the future state of ENSO for the peak of the Atlantic hurricane season.
+The latest plume of ENSO predictions from several statistical and dynamical models shows a continued spread for August-October (Figure 18).
+Most models indicate some continued anomalous cooling between now and the peak of the Atlantic hurricane season, however.

-Figure 18: ENSO forecasts from various statistical and dynamical models for the Nino 3.4 SST anomaly based on late February to early March initial conditions.
-Most models are calling for ENSO neutral conditions for August-October.
+Figure 18: ENSO forecasts from various statistical and dynamical models for the Nino 3.4 SST anomaly based on late April to early May initial conditions.
+The majority of models are calling for ENSO neutral conditions for August-October.
 Figure courtesy of the International Research Institute (IRI).

-The latest official forecast from NOAA also indicates that the chances of El Niño are relatively low for August-October.
-NOAA is currently predicting a 20% chance of El Niño, a 45% chance of ENSO neutral conditions and a 35% chance of La Niña for the peak of the Atlantic hurricane season (Figure 19).
+The latest official forecast from NOAA indicates that the chances of El Niño are quite low for August-October.
+NOAA is currently predicting a 10% chance of El Niño, a 52% chance of ENSO neutral conditions and a 38% chance of La Niña for the peak of the Atlantic hurricane season (Figure 19).

-Early-March 2020 CPC/IRI Official Probabilistic ENSO Forecasts
+Early-May 2020 CPC/IRI Official Probabilistic ENSO Forecasts